aria-jpl/topsApp_pge/tests/readme.md

    1. Use the `_context.json` as a template (just copy one) and modify as recommended below.
    2. SLCs found in `_context.json` must be download
    3. Ideally figure out small region of interest
 7. From this repo, run your docker container mounting the topsApp PGE and this data repo.
-Here is my command: `docker run -ti -p 1313:1313 -v $PWD:/home/ops/work -v "$(dirname "$PWD")"/coseismic-topsApp:/home/ops/coseismic-topsApp coseismic_img`
+Here is my command: `docker run -ti -p 1313:1313 -v $PWD:/home/ops/topsApp_pge standard_product_img`
 8. Run `startup.sh` to use jupyter and run individual shell scripts from the terminal

 ## Modifying the context.json